Matthew Perry, ‘Friends’ star, dead at 54 – KION546

 “What I’m most surprised with is my resilience,” he told People last year, in reference to the book.
 “The way that I can bounce back from all of this torture and awfulness.
 Wanting to tell the story, even though it’s a little scary to tell all your secrets in a book, I didn’t leave anything out.
 Everything’s in there.”

-Perry was candid in recent years about his struggles with addiction, which he battled even at the height of his career.
+Perry was candid about his struggles with addiction, which he battled even at the height of his career.

 “I was taking 55 Vicodin a day, I weighed 128 pounds, I was on Friends getting watched by 30 million people—and that’s why I can’t watch the show, ’cause I was brutally thin,” Perry said in a CBC interview last year.
 “I didn’t watch the show, and haven’t watched the show, because I could go, ‘Drinking, opiates, drinking, cocaine,’” he said.
 “I could tell season by season, by how I looked.
 That’s why I don’t wanna watch it, because that’s what I see.”

 Perry began dating literary manager Molly Hurwitz in 2018 and the pair got engaged in 2020.
-The pair ended their engagement in 2021, with Perry telling People magazine in a statement, “Sometimes things just don’t work out and this is one of them.
+They ended their engagement in 2021, with Perry saying in a statement at the time, “Sometimes things just don’t work out and this is one of them.
 I wish Molly the best.”

 Tributes

-The verified Instagram account for the “Friends” TV show posted a heartfelt tribute to Perry on Saturday night, writing, “We are devastated to learn of Matthew Perry’s passing.
+The verified Instagram account for “Friends” posted a heartfelt tribute to Perry on Saturday night, writing, “We are devastated to learn of Matthew Perry’s passing.
 He was a true gift to us all.”

 Maggie Wheeler, who played Chandler’s on/off again girlfriend Janice on the show, wrote on her Instagram, “What a loss.”